tmichniewski/MiniSpark/README.md

 ## Dataset implicit operators

-In addition to the composition method on Dataset, there is a bunch of mentioned earlier operators, which are supposed to shorten and simplify some set operators on Datasets as well as joins.
+In addition to the composition method on Dataset, there is a bunch of mentioned earlier operators, which are supposed to shorten and simplify set operators on Datasets as well as joins.

 ### Dataset set operators